parrt/msds689/notes/problem-solving.md

 Multiple failed attempts is part of the game because interviewers won't ask trivial problems, except perhaps during an initial phone screen.

 ## Some advice

 * Details matter, pay careful attention to the interviewer.
+Pretend that they are trying to trick you with the problem description!

 * When reading the problem description, identify who is doing what to whom?
 What are the nouns and verbs used in the description?
 The nouns are usually data sources or data elements; the verbs are often operations you need to perform.
 Look for keywords like min, max, average, median, sort, argmax, sum, find, search, collect, etc...
 Regardless of how you do it, clearly identify:
     1. the source and format of data